GoblinArchives/LiminalHorror/Adventures/Conversions/The Isle.md

 ### Equipment

 The party will be well stocked with survey equipment, rope/harnesses/pitons, hand tools for excavation, controlled explosives, recording devices, and some emergency rations.
 It is within reason that some gear relating to oxygen tanks or short distance underwater exploration may be included.
-The recruiter prepared the logistics supplies to allow for the team to properly circumvent a number of underground obsticals safely.
+The recruiter prepared the logistics supplies to allow for the team to properly circumvent a number of underground obstacles safely.
 Since this is a research job, firearms were not a peice of primary equipment.
 It is worth noting that given the potential for danger (outside operatives, "pirates," or a potential need to protect what is extracted) some firearms would be provided to select members of the crew.